 Yes, you can refresh or reload Google AdX ads.
 But first, you need to declare the inventory you are refreshing in Ad Exchange rules.
 The declaration will help buyers know that they’re bidding for a refreshing inventory, the trigger behind the refresh, and the minimum interval b/w the refreshes (in seconds).

-Can I Refresh a DFP Ad Unit that is Enabled with AdSense?
+Can I Refresh a DFP Ad Unit that Is Enabled with AdSense?

-Is Ad Refreshing Right for you?
+Is Ad Refreshing Right for You?

 We can’t say a simple yes or no. As a matter of fact, the answer ultimately depends on your readers and how they typically react to the ads on a page.
 Analyze the time-on-site and page load speeds with/without ad refresh.
 If you’re seeing any significant decrease in session duration, you might need to reconsider the way of implementation*.